leoonixsiahaan1996/leoonixsiahaan1996.github.io/README.md

-# leoonixsiahaan1996.github.io
+# Leo Onix Siahaan's Portofolio
-Welcome to my personal portofolio
+Welcome to my personal portofolio.
+Here I posted my projects that I've leard from DQLab about Data Analysis using SQL